You’ve got questions! I’ve got answers. Okay, let’s start at the top.

 Will we have to wait a long time for Too Far?

-Too Far is releasing on October 24, 2023 in United States and October 26, 2023 in the rest of the world–just seven months after So Close.
+Too Far is releasing on October 24, 2023 in United States and October 26, 2023 in the rest of the world–just months after So Close.

 I hate snakes!
 How do I get around having a snake on the cover?!